AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-envphp.md

 ## directories

-Optional directory mapping options that need to be set when the web server is configured to serve Magento app from the `/pub` directory for [improved security][change-docroot-to-pub].
+Optional directory mapping options that need to be set when the web server is configured to serve Commerce app from the `/pub` directory for [improved security][change-docroot-to-pub].

 ```conf
 'directories' => [